 This seasons final interview is Ilza Le Minnie!
 She has worked as a criminal defence lawyer and her passion for restorative justice has led to the start a foundation to rehabilitate offenders.
-I met her a year ago as part of the Mandela Washington Fellowship and I was honestly intimated by her.
-She’s tall, vocal and no nonsense when you meet her.
-Yet, in actuality she is kind, gentle, friendly and the life of the party.
+I met her in 2017 as part of the Mandela Washington Fellowship.

-We all have our views on criminals and crime, this was very eye opening for me and a fantastic way to end this season on interviews!
+We all have our views on crime, which are influenced by media and personal experience, so this was very eye opening for me and a fantastic way to end this season on interviews!

 I have a LLB from Nelson Mandela Metropolitan University and I have been employed at Rossouw & Du Plessis a boutique law firm in Malmesbury, Cape Town since January 2018.
 I was previously employed with Legal Aid South Africa 2012 to 2017.